olirice/flupy/docs/cli.rst

 When input data are provided to the `flu` command, an instance of the Fluent/flu object is preprepared with that input and stored in the the variable `_`.

-.. note:: for more information on writing flupy commands, see the :ref:`API Reference`
+.. note:: for more information on writing flupy commands, see API Reference

 Piping from another command (stdin)
 -----------------------------------